Lao Tzu said:

 “If you are depressed you are living in the past.
 If you are anxious you are living in the future.
 If you are at peace you are living in the present.”

 We cannot change the past.
-And in this time of change we cannot predict the future, let alone control it — not even if we have the resources of a president, a prime minister, a chief executive, or a billionaire.
+And in this time of massive change we cannot predict the future, let alone control it — not even if we have the resources of a president, a prime minister, a chief executive, or a billionaire.

-So, if we cannot change the past and we cannot control the future, then the best that any of us can hope for is to live more fully in the gap between that past and future: to live more fully in the present, the past-ure.
+So, if we cannot change the past and we cannot control the future, then the best that any of us can hope for is to live more fully in the present, the past-ure.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.